jhillacre/highfleet-decoder/README.md

 ## Install

-1. download source or clone the repo
+1. download the source or clone the repo
+2. install `python`, the pipenv is set up for Python 3.11
+3. install `pipenv`, `$ pip install pipenv`
-2. use `pipenv` to create environment and install dependencies
+4. use `pipenv sync` to create an environment and install dependencies.

 ## Usage

-`$ python highfleet-decoder.py`
+`$ pipenv run highfleet-decoder.py`

 ![(What the program looks like.)](./example_startup.png)